Unit 1 - Practice Quiz

 Big data and its 3Vs Easy

-A. The number of users accessing the data
+A. The financial value of the data

-B. The financial value of the data
+C. The number of users accessing the data

-C. The many different types and sources of data (e.g., text, image, video)
+D. The many different types and sources of data (e.g., text, image, video)

 11 Which of the following is a fundamental programming skill for a data scientist?